rizzza/metadata-api/README.md

 ## Contact

-To contact the maintainers, please open a [GithHub Issue](https://github.com/infratographer/metadata-api/issues/new)
+To contact the maintainers, please open a [GitHub Issue](https://github.com/infratographer/metadata-api/issues/new)

 ## License